TheBigEye/Python-OS/README.md

 ```sh
 python OS.py
 ```
-**NOTE**: If you're on a on a minimal Linux installation, you need a desktop or window manager for tkinter to work, like xorg, xfce, etc.
+**NOTE**: If you're on a on a minimal Linux installation, you need a desktop or window manager for tkinter to work.